Hexxeh/libpebble/README.md

 * To install lightblue clone `lightblue-0.4` from `https://github.com/pebble/lightblue-0.4` and then:
     * `cd lightblue-0.4`
     * `sudo python setup.py install`
-* _NOTE_ in OSX 10.8.3, you should instead clone `lightblue-0.4` from `https://github.com/pipt/lightblue-0.4` which contains some fixes.
-The installation steps are the same as with `pebble/libpebble.git`

 ##3.
 Testing the Connection